Chad Jones (American football): Professional

-New York Giants

-Jones was selected by the New York Giants in the third round (76th overall) of the 2010 NFL Draft.
+Jones was selected by the New York Giants in the third round (76th overall) of the 2010 NFL draft.

-Jones was waived by the Giants on May 14, 2012 after failing a physical.
+Jones was waived by the Giants on May 14, 2012, after failing a physical.

-Cincinnati Reds

-After deciding to pursue baseball, Jones was drafted by the Cincinnati Reds in the 9th round of the 2013 MLB draft.

-Personal
+Personal life

 Jones's older brother, Rahim Alem, is a former defensive end for the Cincinnati Bengals.

 Jones was involved in a single-car crash in New Orleans during the early morning hours of June 25, 2010.
 He lost control of his Range Rover while trying to get off streetcar tracks and hit a pole.
 Two of the passengers in his car suffered minor injuries.
 Jones's most serious injuries were to his left ankle and leg, which include a broken tibia and fibula.